os6sense/sunra_hls_service/README.md

 [![Code Climate](https://codeclimate.com/github/os6sense/sunra_hls_service/badges/gpa.svg)](https://codeclimate.com/github/os6sense/sunra_hls_service)

-Work in progress.
-Unusable atm.
+==== WORK IN PROGRESS.
+UNUSABLE ATM.

-Used in conjunction with sunra_ffserver_relay and sunra_recording_service, this hls service provides a simple mechanism for creating live HLS streams.
+Used in conjunction with sunra_ffserver_relay and sunra_recording_service, this service provides a simple mechanism for creating live HLS streams.
 All that is needed on the web side is a webserver and ssh access.

-The intent of the HLS service is that a live stream of a session can be made available at will.
-Access to the HLS stream will require providing a URL to the viewers and hence should probably be a different upload target to that of the "download" after service media (since this may or may not be password protected via different details).
+The intent of the HLS service is that a live stream can be made available at will.
+Access to the HLS stream will require providing a URL to the viewers

 BASIC OPERATION: